 Nevertheless, you already have an ability to get the complete DB cluster of 2 nodes with the automatically adjusted master-slave replication, in just a few clicks.
 For that, navigate to the appropriate section in your dashboard and use a particular JPS package in accordance with the database you would like to use (see the Others category).

 Memcached is a distributed memory object caching server, aimed to greatly accelerate the incoming requests serving.
 This is achieved by means of caching weighty data as its generation from scratch requires a considerable amount of resources.
-To make it more clear, some details on the Memory Allocation approach, used by Memcached system, are presented here.
+To make it more clear, some details on the Memory Allocation approach, used by Memcached system.

 Take into consideration that each new Memcached node, created as a result of horizontal scaling of the initial one, will contain the default set of data and configurations without any customizations: